How To Join A Lodge

 If you are a male age 21 years or older thinking about joining Freemasonry in the Ottawa area, welcome to this webpage.
-Selecting a lodge is your first step and you indeed have many choices.
+Selecting a Lodge is your first step and you indeed have many choices.
 Within the Jurisdiction of the Grand Lodge of Canada in the Province of Ontario, there are two Masonic Districts in the Ottawa Region - District 1, and District 2 - our District.

-This website covers the lodges in Ottawa District 2, but there are two other jurisdictions in the region - Prince Hall Masonry and the Grand Lodge of Quebec (Gatineau area).
-If you choose to join us at Ottawa District 2, you several lodges to consider, each with their own character and priorities.
+This website covers the Lodges in Ottawa District 2, but there are two other jurisdictions in the region - Prince Hall Masonry and the Grand Lodge of Quebec (Gatineau area).
+If you choose to join us at Ottawa District 2, you several Lodges to consider, each with their own character and priorities.

-This webpage is designed to help you in the decision making process when considering which lodge to join.
+This webpage is designed to help you in the decision making process when considering which Lodge to join.
 You will have to determine what location and which night of the week works best for you and your family.
-Click on the "Meetings & Buildings" tab above to review lodges, locations and meeting nights.
+Click on the "Meetings & Buildings" tab above to review Lodges, locations and meeting nights.

-Return to this page and read about the lodges on your short list.
+Return to this page and read about the Lodges on your short list.
 Compare their descriptions and the categories they hold as priorities as are outlined in the table below.
-Then decide which lodge works for you!
+Then decide which Lodge works for you!

-Click on the lodge URL or click on "contact us" and send an email outlining your desired lodge, and you should be contacted by a lodge member in short order to arrange an initial interview.
-If the interview is successful, you will be invited to meet the Brethren of the lodge at social events.
-Thereafter, you may be given an application for Initiation (the First Degree in our progression program), and "your" lodge will lead you through the time-honoured initiation process.
+Click on the Lodge URL or click on "contact us" and send an email outlining your desired Lodge, and you should be contacted by a Lodge member in short order to arrange an initial interview.
+If the interview is successful, you will be invited to meet the Brethren of the Lodge at social events.
+Thereafter, you may be given an application for Initiation (the First Degree in our progression program), and "your" Lodge will lead you through the time-honoured initiation process.

 Explanation of the Categories